Biomass

 Form of Energy: Chemical

-Biomass can be divided into three categories:
+Commercial biomass can be divided into three categories:

 - Solid Biomass (energy resource)—woody material, crops, municipal solid waste (MSW), and animal and agricultural waste that can be directly burned to produce heat or to generate electricity.